 This ‘little’ guy is as tough as nails.
 The steel and coating quality is excellent and will withstand years of wear and tear.
 Of course, the durability of this knife will increase with proper care and sharpening.
 The fact that the studs used for opening the knife are on both sides is a huge plus.
 The versatility of this folding knife is great.
 It is not so small that large tasks are out of the question, but it still fits and clips into your pocket easily and remains secure there.
 I like the handle construction because of the difference in texture between the hard handle and the rubber grip makes for a great feeling in the hand.

 Kabar is known for their quality, and this folding knife does not disappoint in that regard.
-If you are looking for a good-sized knife that will travel easily and stand up to some heavy use, this knife will be a great fit for you.
+If you are looking for a good-sized knife that will travel easily and stand up to some heavy use, No products found. will be a great fit for you.

 Check Price on